 Volunteering in Africa

 We receive numerous calls and letters from school and university leavers looking for ‘gap’ work at one of our projects in Africa.
-Sadly these opportunities are very rarely possible, but now we have linked up with volunteer project specialists Africa Asia Venture and Worldwide Experience, who can offer some of the most rewarding, and adventurous opportunities, ranging from wildlife conservation and marine preservation work to community outreach assignments and teaching.
+Sadly these opportunities are very rarely possible, but we are pleased to be linked with volunteer project specialists Africa Asia Venture, Worldwide Experience, and Oana Fauna & Flora who can offer some of the most rewarding, and adventurous opportunities, ranging from wildlife conservation and marine preservation work to community outreach assignments and teaching.

 Worldwide Experience initially specialized in Africa, with its roots at the Shamwari Game Reserve in South Africa’s Eastern Cape, but has since developed to include projects all over the globe.
 Working with local groups and authorities, these include monkey rehabilitation projects in Kenya, leopard research in Sri Lanka, and community work at orphanages, crèches and schools in South Africa.
 Working alongside local experts, volunteers will become deeply involved in their designated tasks, regardless of how long they take part for.
 Work placements start from four weeks, and are tailored both to the volunteers’ requirements and to the needs of the recipient communities.
 The volunteer schemes are open to all age groups, fitness levels and abilities, with specific skills and personal aspirations taken into careful consideration to ensure the most effective and rewarding venture for all concerned.